Periods of join algebraic cycles: Periods of join of algebraic cycles

 where $\mathcal{U}_1$ and $\mathcal{U}_2$ are the Jacobian covers of $X_1$ and $X_2$ respectively, while $\mathcal{U}_3$ is the standard open cover of $\P^1$.
 When restricted to $W_0$, the coverings $\pi^{-1}\text{pr}_1^{-1}\mathcal{U}_1$, $\pi^{-1}\text{pr}_2^{-1}\mathcal{U}_2$ and $\pi^{-1}\text{pr}_3^{-1}\mathcal{U}_3$ admit a common refinement $\mathcal{V}=\{V_{(j,\ell,r)}\}_{(j,\ell,r)}=\{V_{(j,0,0)}\}_{j=0}^\frac{k}{2}\cup\{V_{(0,\ell,1)}\}_{\ell=0}^\frac{n-k-2}{2}$ where

 Hence

-in Cech cohomology relative to the cover $\mathcal{V}$.
-We remark that the above formula for the cup product in Cech cohomology is well defined only for ordered tuples of indexes (the other tuples are defined by skew-symmetric extension), and the cohomology class is independent of this choice of the ordering.
+in \v{C}ech cohomology relative to the cover $\mathcal{V}$.
+We remark that the above formula for the cup product in \v{C}ech cohomology is well defined only for ordered tuples of indexes (the other tuples are defined by skew-symmetric extension), and the cohomology class is independent of this choice of the ordering.
 We will order the tuples $(j,\ell,r)$ lexicographically but with decreasing order in each entry.
 Then for an ordered set of tuples

 if $(j_1,\ldots,j_{\frac{k}{2}+1})=(\frac{k}{2},\ldots,0)$, $(\ell_{\frac{k}{2}+1},\ldots,\ell_{\frac{n}{2}})=(\frac{n-k-2}{2},\ldots,0)$ and $(r_{\frac{n}{2}},r_{\frac{n}{2}+1})=(1,0)$, and is zero otherwise.
 Now it is routine to verify \eqref{eqcohjoin} in the open covering $\mathcal{V}$ (which is a sub-covering of $\mathcal{U}|_{W_0}$) using \eqref{eq:resalphabeta} and \eqref{eq:cech}.